idealo/imagededup/README.md

     - Average hashing
 * Obtaining duplicates based on the features generated.
 * Framework to evaluate effectiveness of deduplication  given a ground truth mapping.
-* Framework to find an effective deduplication algorithm with corresponding parameters given a grid of parameters for a target dataset.

 imagededup is compatible with Python 3.6 and is distributed under the Apache 2.0 license.